 About Me

-	Kate Imy is a historian of the British Empire with an emphasis on culture, gender, and race in colonial armies.
+	Kate Imy is a historian of the British Empire with an emphasis on culture, gender, and race in twentieth century warfare.
 She received her PhD at Rutgers in 2016 after completing research in English, Hindi,and Urdu supported by the Mellon and Fulbright foundations.
 Her first book, Faithful Fighters: Identity and Power in the British Indian Army, examines culture and anti-colonialism in the 20th century British Indian army.
 It won the NACBS Stansky prize and the Pacific Coast Branch Book Award of the American Historical Association.
 Her next project considers soldier and civilian experiences of war in Singapore and Malaya.
 She is a recipient of a Fulbright fellowship, two CLS awards (Hindi and Urdu), a fellowship from the Institute of Historical Research (London), and a Bernadotte E. Schmitt grant from the American Historical Association and the 2020-2021 Lee Kong Chian NUS-Stanford Fellow on Southeast Asia.

 	- Recent Publications